a5huynh/athlabs.com/research/index.md

     title: journals
     items:
       -
-        title: "Crowdsourcing the Unknown: The Search for Genghis Khan"
+        title: "Crowdsourcing the Unknown: The Satellite Search for Genghis Khan"
-        publication: Under Review
+        publication: PLOS ONE
         authors: Lin, A., Huynh, A., Lanckriet, G., &amp; Barrington, L.
   -
     title: misc